Programs Funded By The Children And Youth Commission 2018-2020

 Sweeney Elementary Early Intervention

-Sweeney Elementary's Early Intervention program consists of three major components that aim to support student wellness and academic growth.
+Sweeney Elementary's Early Intervention program has three major components to support student wellness and academic growth.
 Our After School Enrichment program is organized to support the families in our school community in need of quality supervision for their children before and after regular school hours.
-This program works closely with the Adelante program and with each individual family to assure that their child may attend no matter what their financial situations may be.
-Our goal is providing safe, quality supervision that will give students enrichment opportunities such as yoga, art, cooking, soccer as well as homework assistance.
-We would collect attendance data as well as create surveys for parents and children to respond to.
-The second component is tutoring in reading for struggling kindergarten, first and second grade learners who are below proficiency levels as measured by the iStations assessment tool mandated by the Santa Fe Public Schools.
+This program works closely with the Adelante program and with each family to ensure that their child may attend regardless of their financial situation.
+Our goal is to provide safe, quality supervision that will give students enrichment opportunities such as yoga, art, cooking, and soccer, as well as homework assistance.
+We would collect attendance data and create surveys for parents and children to respond to.
+The second component is tutoring in reading for struggling kindergarten, first, and second-grade learners who are below proficiency levels as measured by the iStations assessment tool mandated by the Santa Fe Public Schools.
 Children would be identified by the first benchmark assessment in September and would attend tutoring twice a week for 1.5 hours.
 Children would be assessed by the iStations progress monitoring tool.
-The final component would be theater with Pandemonium Productions for 5th grade students.
-This would assist in language development (vocabulary and usage) with students, especially ELL students, while lowering the affective filter.
-Language development would be assessed using MAPs data (benchmark assessment at beginning, middle and end of year).
+The final component would be a theater with Pandemonium Productions for 5th-grade students.
+This would assist in language development (vocabulary and usage) with students, especially ELL students while lowering the affective filter.
+Language development would be assessed using MAPs data (benchmark assessment at the beginning, middle, and end of the year).

 Cooking with Kids, Inc.

 Founded in 1995, Cooking with Kids programming brings joyful, experiential learning through food to at-risk public school children.
-Approximately 5,000 pre-kindergarten through sixth grade students in 12 - 14 Santa Fe Public Schools (SFPS) elementary schools participate annually.
-Students participate in CWK classes as part of the regular school day, once or twice a month on average.
-Cooking with Kids bilingual Spanish/English curriculum is research- and practice-tested and is designed to correspond with students’ developmental levels.
-The curriculum is aligned with Common Core State Standards in Language Arts and Mathematics and with National Health Education Standards.
-In addition, New Mexico Public Education Department Instructional Materials Bureau recently adopted CWK’s curriculum for health education.
+Approximately 5,000 pre-kindergarten through sixth-grade students in 12 - 14 Santa Fe Public Schools (SFPS) elementary schools participate annually.
+On average, students participate in CWK classes as part of the regular school day once or twice a month.
+Cooking with Kids bilingual Spanish/English curriculum is research- and practice-tested and is designed to correspond with students' developmental levels.
+The curriculum aligns with Common Core State Standards in Language Arts and Mathematics and National Health Education Standards.
+In addition, New Mexico Public Education Department Instructional Materials Bureau recently adopted CWK's curriculum for health education.

 Communities In Schools of New Mexico

 CIS site coordinators fully integrate themselves into the school community.
 At the beginning of each school year, they sit down with school administrative staff, students, parents, and teachers to complete a School Needs Assessment.
-From this assessment, a unique School Support Plan is created, including various activities and intervention strategies to help improve school goals.
-These School Support Plans are driven by the site coordinator and respond to each school’s unique needs.
-School Support Plans are comprised of our Integrated Student Supports in three tiers: Tier I addresses whole-school activities and interventions; Tier II provides small-group support and workshops, and Tier III supports the most at-risk students with intensive, one-on-one case management.
-Additionally, School Support Plan goals and strategies are rooted in five key indicators: academics, behavior and social/emotional learning, attendance, parent engagement, and basic needs.
-Plans are identified at the beginning of each school year and are cumulative, building on the previous year’s goals and achievements.
+This assessment creates a unique School Support Plan, including various activities and intervention strategies to help improve school goals.
+These School Support Plans are driven by the site coordinator and respond to each school's unique needs.
+School Support Plans are comprised of our Integrated Student Support in three tiers: Tier I addresses whole-school activities and interventions; Tier II provides small-group support and workshops; and Tier III supports the most at-risk students with intensive, one-on-one case management.
+School Support Plan goals and strategies are also rooted in five key indicators: academics, behavior and social/emotional learning, attendance, parent engagement, and basic needs.
+Plans are identified at the beginning of each school year and are cumulative, building on the previous year's goals and achievements.

 First Serve - New Mexico

-SFPS Adelante Program strengthens opportunities for the academic achievement and life success of Santa Fe children, youth and their families who are experiencing homelessness.
-Founded in 2003, SFPS Adelante today identifies and serves for than 1700 students and siblings from birth through age 21 experiencing homelessness every year.
+SFPS Adelante Program strengthens opportunities for the academic achievement and life success of Santa Fe children, youth, and their families who are experiencing homelessness.
+Founded in 2003, SFPS Adelante today identifies and serves more than 1700 students and siblings from birth through age 21 experiencing homelessness yearly.